 You need to take time off work for at least 4 days.
 Ideally, it would be better if you took ten to 7 days off work in order to allow your new skin some quality time to heal.

 You should avoid doing strenuous exercises for four to six weeks after

 You should avoid exposing your new skin to the sun for about twelve months.
 If you do need to go out in the sun, you must take care to

 appropriately cover the treated area as, sun exposure may lead to

 permanent uneven and irregular coloration.

 There are no dietary restrictions after a laser skin resurfacing treatment.
 Less intake of sodium and carbohydrates will assist in reducing swelling.
 A balanced diet will aid the healing process.

 The results of a fractional laser resurfacing procedure are permanent.
 However, exposing the new skin to excessive amounts of sunlight will cause damage.

 In extremely rare cases scarring may occur after laser skin resurfacing.

-Laser skin resurfacing is done under local anaesthesia and possible sedation.
+Laser skin resurfacing is done under local anaesthesia.
 Therefore, you should not drive home after the treatment.
 Arrange someone to take you home and stay with you overnight.